gflarity/response/README.md

 # Response - Monitoring doesn't have to suck.

 Response is an simple Graphite proxy with plugable alerting support.
 It's first priority is to deliver messages to Graphite rapidly.
-In the event that Graphite goes down, messages can optionally be buffered using Redis to provide arbitrary levels of durability/persistence until Graphite is back.
+In the event that Graphite goes down, messages will be buffered until Graphite is back.
+Eventually Redis will be optionally supported to provide arbitrary levels of durability/persistence

 The second priority of Response is to provide a plugable alerting/response system.

-Graphite metric paths/names become events which 'Observer' plugins may subscribe to using the EventEmitter2 module/interface.
-They may raise different levels of alerts analogous to log levels.
-DEBUG, INFO, WARN, ERROR, FATAL.
-'Reponder' plugins can be configured to subscribe to these different alert levels and respond as desired.
-'Responder' plugins will be provided for email, sms, and jabber.
+## Quick Start

+./bin/response

+## Developing Plugins

+Check out the example_plugins directory.

 Plugins are expected to play nice by not blocking the event loop and being mindful to store state safely.

-## Quick Start

-Coming soon.

-## Developing Observers

-Coming soon.

-## Developing Responders

-Coming soon.
+They receive two objects which both of which inherit from EventEmitter2.

+The first is the GraphiteEventEmitter.
+It can be used to subscribe to arbitrary events using wildcards.
+Plugins may use this to keep track of events they care about.

+The second is the Dispatcher.
+It too can be used to subscribe to arbitrary events, but the source of these events is exclusively other plugins.
+Plugins may use this publish or subscribe to alerts.

+Plugins generally fall under too categories by convention.
+Those that identify certain conditions by subscribing to Graphite events, and those that respond to the conditions identified by the former.